Your Cart is Empty

 You can enter discount codes and calculate shipping on the checkout page

 Notify me when this product is available: Add me to the store mailing list

-Another gorgeous new chard that not only has great baby leaves for salads, but also holds its color when cooked.
+Another gorgeous chard that not only has great baby leaves for salads, but also holds its color when cooked.
 The stalks are a brilliant orange while leaves are a light icy green and heavily savoyed.
-The 18 inch plants are a colorful highlight to any garden.?
-75 seeds
+The 18 inch plants are a colorful highlight to any garden.

-Harvest- Remove outer leaves starting at 6”.
-Use the leaves and center ribs cooked or raw.
+Harvest: Remove outer leaves starting at 4-6” for baby salad greens.
+Use the mature leaves and center ribs cooked or raw.

 Tips: Needs fertile well drained soil.
 Tolerates both cold and hot temperatures and can grow from spring until frost.
 Sow a few times a summer for continuous greens.